molecula/documentation/concepts/_posts/2022-09-11-case-study-data-modeling.md

 ---
-title: Case Study - Time Quantums and Time ti Live
+title: Case Study - Data Modeling and Time Quantums
 ---

 This case study describes a way to conceptualise data modeling in FeatureBase versus a traditional RDBMS.